Learning how to grow mint indoors is simple and useful. It’s one of those special herbs that you can use in just about anything.

 When you follow the tips outlined above, you should have no problem producing more mint than you know what to do with.
 (Don’t worry- your friends and family members will probably always appreciate a gift of fresh mint!)

-So go forth and start your own indoor mint farm by using the information you learned here.
+So now that you know how to grow mint indoors, go forth and start your own indoor mint farm.
 Happy minting!